-The Organization recognizes revenue related to its business sponsorships as described in Note 1.
-The contracts outline payments from business sponsors, a portion for which the Organization may be required to satisfy performance obligations.
-Receivables of \$23,500 and zero have been recorded for performance obligations satisfied but for which payment has not been received as of December 31, 2022 and 2021, respectively.
+Receivables of \$16,100 and \$23,500 have been recorded for performance obligations satisfied but for which payment has not been received as of December 31, 2023 and 2022, respectively.
 Contract liabilities have been recorded for payments received in advance of the satisfaction of performance obligations.